Merewether - The Junction

 Merewether - The Junction features high concentrations of group households, with a higher-than-average median household size

 Family households account for 66.2% of all households, including 30.2% couples with children, 27.6% couples without children, and 7.4% single parent families.
-Non-family households comprise the remaining 33.8%, with lone person households at 27.1% and group households making up 6.9%.
-The median household size is 2.5 people, larger than the Rest of NSW average of 2.4.
+Non-family households make up the remaining 33.8%, with lone person households at 27.1% and group households comprising 6.9%.
+The median household size is 2.5 people, which is larger than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households